Welcome to HackerRank

 - Other Filters - This includes the ‘Hide Leaked Questions’ option.
 Select this option to exclude Questions for which the solution is available on the Internet, and such Questions will not be listed.
 Refer: Checking for leaked questions on HackerRank for Work for more information.

-3. In the left pane, click to view or hide the search filters.
+3. In the left pane, click on the Hamburger icon to view or hide the search filters.

 4. Click the title of a Question to view the complete problem description.